Advice & Resources to Overcome Peer Pressure While Pursuing an Education

-Talk to them as though they are a friend.
+- Talk to your student Talk to them as though they are a friend.
 By treating them as someone who is responsible and capable, you will help them to believe they are.
 Ask them to open up about what they worry about.
 Start by telling them what you worry about, as well as your options for handling it and how you chose the path you took.
 Though young people might not say it that often, they really do want to know about the challenges their parents face and how they handled those challenges.

-Many kids give in to peer pressure because they don't see a graceful way out.
+- Make a plan Many kids give in to peer pressure because they don't see a graceful way out.
 Help them find one by creating a plan that will get them out of a bad situation with little consequence.
 One of the best options is for your child to text the letter "X" to you.
 As soon as you get that text, you call to say something has happened at home and you have to come pick them up.
 This allows them to get out without facing a difficult situation.
 This is a great place to begin.
 As your child gets older, work with them to find ways to gradually take more responsibility.

-Their actions may seem to signal constant rebellion, but in fact, it's natural for kids to want to please their parents.
+- Apply your own positive pressure Their actions may seem to signal constant rebellion, but in fact, it's natural for kids to want to please their parents.
 Parents should remember they have a strong influence over their child, even when it appears they're ignoring you.
 Applying positive pressure, such as encouraging your student to study more or take a tougher class, can result in them actually doing it.

-Never assume a young person knows everything they need to about risky behaviors, such as drugs, alcohol or unprotected sex.
+- Give them the information they need Never assume a young person knows everything they need to about risky behaviors, such as drugs, alcohol or unprotected sex.
 Rather, make sure they are well-informed by talking to them about it.
 They might not like the conversation, but giving them the knowledge they need to make good decisions far outweighs a few minutes of discomfort.

-Kids need to have a safety net, even when they are old enough to make many decisions for themselves.
+- Set age-appropriate limits Kids need to have a safety net, even when they are old enough to make many decisions for themselves.
 When they begin dating and going out with friends, set a firm curfew; when they are older, adopt the "my house, my rules" attitude, and make it clear you have expectations for them even after they go to college.
 Knowing mom and dad are waiting up for the "I'm safe" phone call encourages kids to think twice about their actions.

-Keeping in mind the limits of their age, give your children room to make their own decisions.
+- Show confidence in your kids' capabilities Keeping in mind the limits of their age, give your children room to make their own decisions.
 By treating them in ways that telegraph you believe they can choose wisely and take responsibility for those choices, it will boost their own confidence.

-Ask your kids to open up about the things that worry them.
+- Share your own path Ask your kids to open up about the things that worry them.
 Start by sharing your own personal struggles, the options you had for handling them, and how you chose the path you took.
 Though young people might not realize it, they learn by example—and parents are typically their first role models.

 College brings a new environment, novel situations, and different expectations—and with those comes a new wave of peer pressure, sometimes in forms students are unaccustomed to dealing with.
 Whereas students in high school likely had strategies and support groups to help them make smart choices, college students may feel isolated and on their own for the first time, making them even more vulnerable to peer pressure.